 Yesim eSIM Japan Unlimited: High speeds and added extras

-Yoho’s main contender in the unlimited data realm, Yesim also offers truly unlimited 7, 15, and 30-day plans.
-While their price points might be higher than Yoho’s, Yesim ranked second-highest in our speed tests, with a blistering average 90.23Mbps on the KDDI network.
+Another big name in unlimited data, Yesim also offers truly unlimited 7, 15, and 30-day plans.
+While their price points might be higher, Yesim ranked second-highest in our speed tests, with a blistering average 90.23Mbps on the KDDI network.
 If you also factor in VPN capability (for iOS), 5G (where available in Japan), smooth installation, and great user ratings, Yesim is a good all-round option for those with a slightly higher budget.

 Note: eSIM companies offering truly unlimited data plans are ultimately bound by the fair-use policy (FUP) of their network providers (Docomo, KDDI, etc).
 Although there are no daily data limits, providers may opt to institute their FUP by throttling your internet speeds until the next day, if they deem that your data usage has been excessive.